Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 * Be explicit about what you want feedback on, or why you are asking for specific reviewers.

-* Append '[WIP]' to the start of the PR title if you would like feedback / detailed review on work in progress.
+* Prepend '[WIP]' to the start of the PR title if you would like feedback / detailed review on work in progress.
 This indicates to the reviewers and project managers that this feature is not ready to be merged into the master branch.
 When it is ready to merge, edit